ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 Integration Question - API
 **************************

 :ref:`Integration question<integration-question>` can be connected to an external resource using its API.
-We can then search for the results from the external service using the |project_name| questionnaire interface.
+We can then search for the results from the external service using the DSW questionnaire interface.
 When we select an answer it is not only the text (such as a name of the database), but also a link to the external service to the selected item.
 The whole flow is denoted in the following diagram.

 We can use `Jinja2 templating language <https://jinja.palletsprojects.com/en/stable/>`_ to construct everything in integrations.
 We also have this :ref:`cheatsheet<jinja-cheatsheet>` available.